elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-5-networking.md

 >
 > The primary network configuration files are as follows:
 >
-> *   **/etc/hosts** &#8211; The main purpose of this file is to resolve hostnames that cannot be resolved any other way.
+> *   **/etc/hosts** - The main purpose of this file is to resolve hostnames that cannot be resolved any other way.
 It can also be used to resolve hostnames on small networks with no DNS server.
 Regardless of the type of network the computer is on, this file should contain a line specifying the IP address of the loopback device (127.0.0.1) as localhost.localdomain.
 For more information, refer to the hosts(5) manual page.
 > *   **/etc/resolv.conf** This file specifies the IP addresses of DNS servers and the search domain.
 Unless configured to do otherwise, the network initialization scripts populate this file.
 For more information about this file, refer to the resolv.conf(5) manual page

-Let&#8217;s check out the mentioned man pages.
+Let's check out the mentioned man pages.
 Firs the man page for **hosts**:

     HOSTS(5)                   Linux Programmer’s Manual                  HOSTS(5)